andaluzcoin/andaluzcoin/doc/README.md

-AndaluzCoin Core
+Andaluzcoin Core
 =============

 Setup
 ---------------------
-AndaluzCoin Core is the original AndaluzCoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of AndaluzCoin transactions, which requires several hundred gigabytes or more of disk space.
+Andaluzcoin Core is the original Andaluzcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Andaluzcoin transactions, which requires several hundred gigabytes or more of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to several days or more.

-To download AndaluzCoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Andaluzcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run AndaluzCoin Core on your native platform.
+The following are some helpful notes on how to run Andaluzcoin Core on your native platform.

 ### Unix